PACE Staff Offers Holiday Help

 Catholic Charities’ Program of All Inclusive Care for the Elderly (PACE) promotes the health, independence and dignity of senior citizens by enabling them to live in their homes and communities as long as medically and socially feasible.
 It’s a comprehensive healthcare program that includes an adult day health center, primary and specialty physician care, medications, rehabilitative therapy, personal care services and transportation.

-On the way to a participant’s home one cold winter morning, a nurse employed by PACE noted the number of homeless people and commented, “I wish I could go and feed them.
+On the way to a participant’s home one cold winter morning, a PACE nurse noted the number of homeless people.
+She commented, “I wish I could go and feed them.
 That’s something I’ve always wanted to do.”

 “Let’s do it,” Lynette Gordon, PACE’s Director of Clinical and Day Center Services, replied.